 Information relating to your programme will be sent to your LSTM e-mail address and also posted on Brightspace.
-There are three student notice boards located in the corridor leading to the Nuffield lecture theatre, which are for general student information, career development opportunities and social / recreational events.
-You are welcome to post notices that may be of interest to fellow students but you are asked to abide by the conditions of use of the notice boards.
+Please let the Student Experience Officer know if you would like to post a notice that may be of interest to fellow students.